Support

 What to try in Orby

-Under Mesh → Advanced, try Transparency Mode and Stabilize Layered Transparency.
+Under Object → Advanced, try Transparency Mode and Stabilize Layered Transparency.
 These change draw order but cannot fix assets where unrelated surfaces were baked into one blended material.

 -